Buying Property in Australia

 As they are unfamiliar with Australia, it may be best for expats to rent property initially until they have a better handle on which parts of the city suit their priorities best.
 Resale value is important, but by no means should anyone sacrifice their quality of life for a future sale.

 Finding exactly the right property is the most time-consuming part of the process.

 Expats should start by doing their homework while house-hunting.
 One of the easiest, and most accessible, places to start looking for property is online.
-There are websites that allow people to look at properties listed with multiple estate agents, and give them freedom to fine tune their search by number of bedrooms, price, garden space, parking, and other features that might affect their decision to buy.
+There are websites that allow people to look at properties listed with multiple estate agents, and give them the freedom to fine-tune their search by the number of bedrooms, price, garden space, parking, and other features that might affect their decision to buy.